Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2h+
           - 1
           - 100
           - An attack made with this weapon is functionally treated as a grapple.
-When used at reach, the wielder's Brawn is treated as 2 less.
+When used at reach, the wielder's Might is treated as 2 less.
         * - Net
           - Thrown
           - 0